ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   * None or more than one of the Group Managers provide the RS with a successful response where the conveyed AUTH_CRED_C is equal to AUTH_CRED_C\*.

-  * After having performed a maximum, pre-configured amount of attempts or after a maximum, pre-configured amount of time has elapsed, less than N Group Managers have sent a successful response to the RS.
+  * After having performed a maximum, pre-configured number of attempts or after a maximum, pre-configured amount of time has elapsed, less than N Group Managers have sent a successful response to the RS.

   The process above is successful if and only if the RS receives a successful response from all the N Group Managers, and exactly one of such responses conveys AUTH_CRED_C equal to AUTH_CRED_C\*.
 This ensures that there is only one OSCORE group G\* such that: the client and the RS are both its members; it has GID\* as current Gid; and the client uses SID\* as Sender ID in the group.
 In turn, this will ensure that the RS can bound the access token to such single OSCORE group G\*.